karma4u101/FoBo/README.md

 **Latest Snapshot Release:**
 - **2013-04-06** -- 0.9.6-SNAPSHOT artifacts for Lift 2.5
 - **2013-03-29** -- 0.9.5-SNAPSHOT artifacts for Lift 2.5 and 3.0 is published.
-- **2013-03-27** -- 0.9.4-SNAPSHOT artifacts for Lift 2.5 and 3.0 see [Dependency settings](https://github.com/karma4u101/FoBo/blob/master/README.md#dependency-settings) for more information.

 Toolkit:s and available versions
 --------------------------------